Károly Kerényi: Philological foundation

 In early years, Károly Kerényi was mainly influenced by philosophers like Schopenhauer, Bachofen and Nietzsche, writers like Hölderlin and Rilke, and scholars like Wilhelm von Humboldt.
 At the time of his studies of classical philology, Ulrich von Wilamowitz-Moellendorff was the most influential philologist.
-However, for Kerényi, Erwin Rohde’s line of thought on the fictional literature in antiquity was more important.
+However, for Kerényi, Erwin Rohde's line of thought on the fictional literature in antiquity was more important.
 This led to his first book Die griechisch-orientalische Romanliteratur in religionsgeschichtlicher Beleuchtung.
 Ein Versuch (The Greek-Oriental Romances in the Light of the History of Religions), with which he earned his postdoctoral qualification.

 Early afterwards, in 1929, Kerényi grew weary of the official scholarly line of philology.
 He increasingly saw the objective of philology in critically analyzing the written record of antiquity as a representation of real life, just like archeology is dedicated to the record of antiquity through actual touch.
 The first steps away from the official line were his early books Apollon (a collection of essays) and Die antike Religion (Religion in Antiquity).
 Throughout his life, Kerényi explored every classical site of the entire Mediterranean.
 In 1929, he met Walter F. Otto in Greece for the first time, who would prove to influence him greatly.
 Otto inspired Kerényi to focus on the religious element of human life in antiquity as the core element, thereby combining the historical with the theological focus.
 This is highlighted in his works Mythologie der Griechen and Mysterien der Eleusis (Eleusis: Archetypal Image of Mother and Daughter).

 Dissociation from Wilamowitz and the German idea of myth

 Thereafter, Károly Kerényi consciously started to distance himself from the philology taught by Wilamowitz.
-In Kerényi’s understanding, Wilamowitz’ approach stood for an authoritarianism that lay beneath the emergence of National Socialism in Germany, which he couldn’t ethically support.
+In Kerényi's understanding, Wilamowitz's approach stood for an authoritarianism that lay beneath the emergence of National Socialism in Germany, which he could not ethically support.
 Kerényi hence developed an increasingly hostile position towards the German idea of myth, which was used as reference by Nazi-Germany.
 As early as 1934, he expressed his clear-sighted horror at the radicalizing developments in Germany.
 It became a continuous objective of Kerényi to establish a liberal and human-psychological idea of myth that could not be abused for nationalistic ideology.
 This also influenced his position towards several of his scientific mentors.
-With regards to Wilamowitz, this was most pronounced, but later, Kerényi also started to distance himself from those aspects in Otto’s and Mann’s understanding of myth that he saw reflected in German nationalism.
+With regards to Wilamowitz, this was most pronounced, but later, Kerényi also started to distance himself from those aspects in Otto's and Mann's understanding of myth that he saw reflected in German nationalism.